PatrickAlphaC/nft-mix/README.md

 brownie run scripts/advanced_collectible/set_tokenuri.py --network rinkeby
 ```

-## Verify on Etherscan
+# Verify on Etherscan

-> Looking for help fixing this!

-Currently, the advanced collectibles contract has an issue with ERC721 and the Chainlink contracts, so they have be verified manually.
-However, the simple contract can be verified if you just set your `ETHERSCAN_TOKEN`.
+The simple contract and the advanced contract can be verified if you just set your `ETHERSCAN_TOKEN`.

-### Misc
+## Misc
 There are some helpful scripts in `helpful_scripts.py`.

 # Viewing on OpenSea